Deducteam/isabelle_dedukti/README.md

 ## Checking the lp output with lambdapi

+Copy the files `lambdapi.pkg` and `STTfa.lp` in the directory where lp files are generated.

 ```
 lambdapi check HOL_Groups.lp
 ```

 ## Checking the dk output with dkcheck

+Copy the file `STTfa.dk` in the directory where dk files are generated.
 ```
 bash ./dkcheck.sh
 ```

 ## Checking the dk output with kocheck

+Copy the file `STTfa.dk` in the directory where dk files are generated.

 The verification of dk files by kocheck requires to slightly modify those files because kocheck does not accept require commands and self-qualified identifiers.